yigittuncer07/lokishell/README.md

 ### Background Processes

-Append `&` at the end of a command to run it in the background.
+Append `&` at the end of a command to run the command in the background.

 ## Building and Running